Mating, murder, and mutiny.

 After these 3 days, the queen-to-be will have the privilege of continuing to solely eat royal jelly for the rest of her life.
 Peasant food will never meet her mandibles.

-The bee bread will stunt the growth of ovaries in the worker bees.
+The worker jelly will stunt the growth of ovaries in the worker bees.
 Meanwhile, the drones never had ovaries in the first place.

 The stunted ovaries act as a decree to the worker bees that they shall not mate nor give birth to fertilized eggs in their lifetime.